• Nada

 The famous slogan announcing clearance sales, “Everything must go” becomes, when engraved on black polished granite, a philosophical memento mori not just of any individual destiny, but also an epitaph of our hyper-consumerist way of life…

-The work was part of the exhibition Uncommon Bases at the Galerie Fernand Léger, Ivry-sur-Seine, in 2025.
+The work was part of the exhibition Uncommon Bases at Galerie Fernand Léger, the Ivry-sur-Seine municipal gallery of contemporary art, in 2025.

 • Fatal Error